Accelerating Communication in Deep Learning Recommendation Model Training with Dual-Level Adaptive Lossy Compression

 \section{Acknowledgment}

 The work is supported by the Meta Research Award for ``AI System Hardware/Software Codesign.''
-The work is supported by the National Science Foundation (Grant Nos.
-2312673, 2311876, 2247080, 2303064, 2326494, and 2326495).
-The work is also supported by the National Natural Science Foundation of China (Grant Nos.
+Hao Feng, Boyuan Zhang, Fanjiang Ye, and Dingwen Tao's work on this project was supported by the National Science Foundation (Grant Nos.
+2312673, 2247080, 2303064, 2326494, and 2326495).
+Dingwen Tao was also supported by the National Natural Science Foundation of China (Grant Nos.
 62032023 and T2125013) and the Innovation Funding of ICT, CAS (Grant No. E461050).

 []